rjsears/chia_plot_manager/README.md

 f.close()
 ```

-Once the system detemines which drive it wants to use to store plots, it stores that information in a configuration file called ```plot_manager_config``` and it looks like this:
+Once the system determines which drive it wants to use to store plots, it stores that information in a configuration file called ```plot_manager_config``` and it looks like this:
 ```
 [plotting_drives]
 current_plotting_drive = /mnt/enclosure0/front/column3/drive18